 Scanning Daemon: How to set up the SANE Network Daemon is explained here.

-The document for the SANE API and the network protocol is
+documents the SANE API and the network protocol.

 The following documentation is for developers who intend to include their backends/frontend in